-John Wick was an absolute phenomenon when it released in 2014, and basically relaunched Keanu Reeves' film career.
-It was followed by two excellent sequels, but that's not all - in 2017, it was confirmed that John Wick would spin off into its own TV show.
-Since then, we've only heard whispers about the fabled series, but what we do know is rather exciting.
+John Wick was an absolute phenomenon when it released in 2014 and almost single-handedly re-launched Keanu Reeves’ Hollywood film career.
+It was followed by two excellent sequels (with two more on the way) and the story won’t even end there.
+In 2017, it was confirmed that John Wick would spin off into its own TV show.
+Since then, we’ve only heard whispers about the fabled series, but what we do know is still very exciting.

 It’s called ‘The Continental’